Karplus-Lab-OSU/ensemblator/readme.rst

 Use average deviation rather than RMSD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     As stated, for all calculations and results this will used the average deviation rather than the root-mean-square deviation.
-This should be more robust to extreme outliers.
+This should be more robust to extreme outliers. **NOTE:** This will not affect the clustering, as those features will still use RMSD.

 Set b-factors in final ensemble equal to inter-LODR (or group M LODR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^